Neroware/GodotRx/README.md

 ### Multi-threading

-With GDRx multithreading is just one scheduling away.
+With GDRx, multithreading is just one scheduling away.

 ```swift
 var nfs : NewThreadScheduler = NewThreadScheduler.singleton()